CLASS TITLE: THE PORTRAIT & FIGURE: Drawing Class

-In this first group of weekly sessions, we will break down portraiture through basic layout, contour, planes, values, and the full drawing of the portrait.
+In this first group of weekly sessions, we will break down portraiture and figure through basic layout, contour, planes, values, and the full drawing of the portrait and or figure.
 Using references of sculptured busts as in the classic art schools, but in a simplified way, we'll learn to observe, pick out shapes, and find relationships within the portrait which will improve our art, whether doing people or other subjects.

 A few different types of drawing tools will be used so you'll learn of a variety of ways to render your drawings, including crosshatching with graphite, tonal charcoal, and black (or sepia) and white chalk on tonal paper.

 When signed up in advance, I will provide references beforehand, and you can submit your own work for critique by me either at the end of each class or privately.

 This interactive online session will consist of a live demo, time to work virtually together or alone, following by a voluntary art share and critique.